About Me

 I was educated as an advertising copywriter, at the renowned Central St Martin’s School of Art in London, and went straight into one of London’s big ad agencies.

 Therefore as a twenty-two year old, my path was laid out before me, and it was as straight as a Roman road.
-But if you can see everything before you’ve got there, then what’s the point going?
-I needed twists and turns.
+But if you can see everything before you get there, then what’s the point going?
+I prefer twists and turns.

-So while young, I did a bit of everything: some soldiering, I taught people to ride motorcycles, I worked alongside a gamekeeper in a private forest, I even served tea once to HM Queen Elizabeth II.
-I repeatedly made these dramatic life changes, because I wanted to experience it all.
+So while still young, I did a bit of everything: some soldiering, I taught people to ride motorcycles, I worked with a gamekeeper in a private forest, I even served tea once to HM Queen Elizabeth II.
+I made these dramatic life changes, because I wanted to experience it all.

-In an exciting new international marketing role, I was writing press releases, marketing copy, and catalogue content for our products.
-Then I had a Eureka moment; I was regularly attending international events and wanted more magazine exposure for our products.
-I was also a trained writer, who’d already befriended the relevant editors, so the solution was obvious.
-I started to supply the magazines with mutually beneficial content.
+In a new international marketing role, I was writing press releases, marketing copy, and catalogue content for our products.
+Then I had a Eureka moment; I was attending international events and wanted more magazine exposure.
+I was also a trained writer who’d already befriended the relevant editors, so the solution was obvious.
+I started to supply magazines with mutually beneficial content.

 That was 2001, and by 2004, I’d left marketing to become a full-time magazine writer and photographer.
-Something I’ve done ever since.
+A role I held for two decades.

-In those two decades I’ve shot images and written words, for magazines all around the world, about a huge variety of subjects.
-I’ve got a back catalogue of work that includes glossy calendars, non-fiction books, voice overs, motorcycle riding for TV, and still image creation for TV.
+In that time I shot images and wrote words for magazines all around the world, about a huge variety of subjects.
+I’ve got a back catalogue of work that includes glossy calendars, non-fiction books, voice overs, motorcycle riding for TV, and still-image creation for TV.

-I’ve expanded my client base further still, by supplying similar images and words for commercial companies too, creating fresh new content for their magazine ads, catalogues, websites etc.
+I expanded my client base further by supplying similar images and words for commercial companies too, creating fresh new content for their magazine ads, catalogues, websites etc.

-Books are special, because the way they involve us is unique.
-Unlike other storytelling methods, which cast actors and choose locations, leaving us as mere spectators; a book has the ability to work in conjunction with our own brains, allowing us to create a world that is part author creation, and part our own.
-I’ve ensured that the characters are yours, as much as mine.
-Their individual roles have been carefully researched too, as you’d expect from an experienced magazine journalist.
-But I’ve also given each character their own voice, not only in terms of dialogue, but their inner self too, and the story line switches perspectives constantly, creating an understanding, even empathy for all characters involved.
+Books are special.
+The way they involve us is unique.
+Unlike other storytelling methods, casting actors and choosing locations, leaving us as spectators; a book has the ability to work in conjunction with our own brains, allowing us to create a world that’s part author creation, and part our own.
+I’ve ensured that the characters are yours, as much as they’re mine.
+Their individual roles have been carefully researched too, as you’d expect from a magazine writer.
+But I’ve also given each character their own voice, not just in terms of dialogue, but their inner self too, and the story line switches perspectives constantly, creating an understanding and empathy for all characters involved.

-Having such a variety of writing experience in my rear-view, I even selected the style of writing to assist with the story’s flow.
-Hit & Split is an intense story, it tracks fast moving events, and the chosen style encourages you to read at speed.
+Having a variety of writing experience in my rear-view mirror, I even chose a style that would help with the story’s flow.
+Hit & Split is an intense story, tracking fast moving events, and the writing style encourages you to read at speed.
 Binge read even.
-The most enthusiastic feedback has come from those who’ve gone from cover to cover, in just a few short days.
+The most enthusiastic feedback is from those who’ve gone from cover to cover, in just a few short days.

 Kirkus Review